wilwad/game-pad-api-cctv-ptz/README.md

 ```
 node joystick.js
 ```
-The code is inside joystick.js
+Check out the rest of the code inside joystick.js.